KotDCG/KotDCG.github.io/King of the Dead.md

 - **The Gate**: The deck of cards which fills The Parade.
 - **The Gate**: The discard pile for The Parade, as well as cards banished from players hands.
 - **Run**: Any ordered sequence of three numbered cards from lowest to highest.
+- **Royals**: Also referred to as "face cards"; Jacks, Queens, and Kings.

 ## Setup

 1. **Deal starting cards**.
 Each person starts with Red Ace, 2, 3, 4 and Black A, 2, 3, 4. ( If playing with 3 players, deal a fourth player and set aside. )
 2. **Build the Parade**.
 The Parade is the row of cards which the player can buy to add to their personal deck.
 Shuffle the remaining cards.
 Set the cards near the middle of the table - this is referred to as the Gate.
-Deal 1 face down card (The Newcomer) next to The Gate.
+Deal 1 face-down card (The Newcomer) next to The Gate.
 Next, add 2 face-up cards next to the face-down card per player.
 This will be The Parade.
 At the end of the Parade, designate an area as a public discard pile.
 This is known as The Well.

    *Example - 2 players:*